 Germination Temperature: Optimum soil temperatures 70-80ºF

-Sowing Outdoors: After last frost when soil temperature reaches 70ºF.
+Sowing Outdoors: After the last frost when the soil temperature reaches 70ºF.
 Sow a few seeds every 3-6", thin to 6-12" apart.

-Harvest: Start picking young leaves when plant are 12" tall.
+Harvest: Start picking young leaves when the plants are 12" tall.

-Tips: Plant in fertile, well drained soil.
+Tips: Hopi Red Dye Amaranth should be planted in fertile, well-drained soil.
 Amend with compost or well-rotted manure.
 Pinch plants back to encourage young leaves to grow.